-Be sure to soften butter until it's spreadable.
+Be sure to soften the butter until it's spreadable.
 The silky dough is a dream to work with, so even beginning bakers can make this beautiful wreath.
 Try this chocolate version or Citrus-Cranberry.

 Bananas Foster Coffee Cake with Vanilla-Rum Sauce

+Enjoy the flavors of bananas foster in this spicy-sweet coffee cake.
 Substitute extra cream for rum in the sauce, if you prefer.